slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 ansible-playbook -i inventory/<CLUSTER_NAME>/hosts.yaml --become --become-user=root -u <SSH_USER> cluster.yml
 ```

-TODO: need to talk about MetalLB internal provisioning

 This playbook will take a while to run (around 10 minutes, depending).
 Once it has finished, login to the node and run `sudo kubectl get nodes`.
 If all nodes say that they are `Ready`, then Kubernetes cluster creation was successful!

 ### SLATE Registration